The Pros & Cons Of Lubricants For Blisters

 For these reasons, lubricating large areas of the foot, particularly the plantar (sole) surface may not be a good idea.
 In preventing blisters, the aim is not to reduce friction all over.
 A targeted approach is necessary.
 If you're using a lubricant, apply it only where needed!

-Problem 2: Friction levels actually increase
+Problem 2: When friction levels actually increase

 The results from Nacht et al (1981) in the graph above show that although friction reduces initially, it later rises above the baseline friction level.
 So you should stop every 90 minutes or so and reapply to ensure you are still benefiting from reduced friction.
 If not, not only has your blister protection gone, you're actually at more risk of blistering.